tnichols217/notes/ARTS 302/Reading Drawings.md

 ## Axonometric
 - A view down from a corner of the building in 3 dimensions
 - Is orthographic
-- Is a type of isometric vi
+- Is a type of isometric view
+-